When are you open?

 What is there to do at Critz Farms?

 Visit our animals, playgrounds, and nature trails from March to December.
 Our Balsam Barn Gift Shop is open from September through December.
 The Critz Farms Brewing and Cider Co. tasting room is open from March to December.
 We offer a wide variety of events year-round.
 Find live music and food trucks every Saturday in the summer and lots of music and fall fun on weekends in the fall.
 We offer U-pick blueberries, apples, pumpkins, and Christmas trees.
-And to top it off, new this year– keep an eye out for our Disc Golf course!

 What kind of animals do you have?